datastructures-js/datastructures-js.github.io/README.md

 # The Javascript Datastructures Project
-Explore all the implemented datastructures https://github.com/datastructures-js
+Explore all the implemented datastructures here https://github.com/datastructures-js